-The next step after an accident is to call a lawyer or the police so that a formal investigation can begin.
+- The next step after an accident is to call the police, and then a lawyer so that a formal investigation can begin.
 A boating collision needs to be analyzed, and all evidence photographed.
-The location of the watercrafts needs to be determined and the points of impact must be determined.
-This requires experts who have experience in recreating accident scenes.
+The location of the water crafts needs to be determined and the points of impact must be determined.
+This requires experts who have experience in re-creating accident scenes.
 The wind, currents and wave action also play a role in boating accidents.

 We will explore every option you have.
-Often times injuries and property damage are caused by more than a negligent third party.
+Oftentimes injuries and property damage are caused by more than a negligent third party.
 Boating accidents can be caused by product liability or premise liability and can lead to personal injuries or even wrongful death.
 We explore every option you have using our experience and comprehensive knowledge of the law.
 We fight for every penny you need to get life back to normal.

 Medical Expenses, Lost Wages, and Property Damage

-We will make a complete and full evaluation of your immediate and future needs to ensure that you recover what you have lost.
+We will make a complete and full evaluation of your immediate and future needs.
+Our goal is to ensure that you recover what you have lost.

 Accidents that occur in the water can lead to serious injuries including brain injuries; neck and back injuries; amputation or even death.
 Our lawyers have proven time and time again their ability to get the results their clients deserve.